Ergodicity of Sublinear Markovian Semigroups: Dynamical systems on sublinear expectation spaces and ergodicity

-\item{(ii)} If $B\in \hat {\cal F}$ and $\hat \E{\rm I}_{{\hat \theta}^{-1}B\Delta B}=0$, then either $\hat \E{\rm I}_B=0$ or $\hat \E{\rm I}_{B^c}=0$;
+\item{(ii)} If $B\in {\cal F}$ and $ \E{\rm I}_{{ \theta}^{-1}B\bigtriangleup B}=0$, then either $ \E{\rm I}_B=0$ or $ \E{\rm I}_{B^c}=0$;

-\item{(iii)} For every $A\in \hat {\cal F}$ with $\hat \E{\rm I}_A>0$, we have $\hat \E{\rm I}_{(\bigcup \limits_{n=1}^{\infty}{\hat \theta}^{-n}A)^c}=0$;
+\item{(iii)} For every $A\in {\cal F}$ with $ \E{\rm I}_A>0$, we have $ \E{\rm I}_{(\bigcup \limits_{n=1}^{\infty}{ \theta}^{-n}A)^c}=0$;

-\item{(iv)} For every $A, B\in \hat {\cal F}$ with $\hat \E{\rm I}_A>0$ and $\hat \E{\rm I}_B>0$, there exists $n\in {\mathbb N}^+$ such that $\hat \E{\rm I}_{({\hat \theta}^{-n}A\cap B)}>0$;
+\item{(iv)} For every $A, B\in {\cal F}$ with $ \E{\rm I}_A>0$ and $ \E{\rm I}_B>0$, there exists $n\in {\mathbb N}^+$ such that $ \E{\rm I}_{({ \theta}^{-n}A\cap B)}>0$,

 have the following relations: (i) and (ii) are equivalent; (iii) implies (iv); (iv) implies (i).
-Moreover, if $\hat \E$ is strongly regular, then (ii) implies (iii) and all the above four statements are equivalent.
+Moreover, if $ \E$ is regular, then (ii) implies (iii) and all the above four statements are equivalent. \end{thm}